MoreTore/controls/training/README.md

 - Provide multiple `--dongle-id` flags to merge data from several devices.
 - Set `--routes-limit 0` to fetch every available route for each dongle.
 - Increase `--extract-threads` to parallelize data extraction and writing.
+- Adjust `--label-smoothing`, `--regression-weight`, and scheduler arguments to tune optimization for your data volume.
+- Enable `--debug` to produce an HTML report visualizing each extracted segment.

 The default artefacts are stored under `controls_challenge/training_runs/tinyphysics`.
 You can point `--onnx-path` at `controls_challenge/models/` to swap in your newly